 Here’s our summary of the common themes emerging from the recent design festivals, exhibitions and presentations given by colour forecasters.
-These are 5 colours set to be ‘big news’ next year and beyond.
+These are the five colours set to be ‘big news’ next year and beyond.

 As you may have noticed, the colour green is everywhere and at a time when an increasing number of us are embracing biophilia and plant-based diets as well as waking up to our responsibilities as consumers, the colour that is most connected with the natural world is bound to be popular.
 In many ways green is the ultimate neutral, sitting as it does in the middle of the visible light spectrum.
 It’s the colour associated with balance, harmony and rest, and its infinite variety means that a version of green can be found to suit any setting and complement any other colour.
 Dulux’s Colour of the Year for 2020 was ‘Tranquil Dawn’ a misty, pale grey-green while Homes & Gardens has chosen Sanderson’s Devon Green, a warm mid-tone green, as its Colour of the Year.